puchka/algomada-webinar-graph-algos/graph-algorithms.md

 - Current interests: Cryptocurrency, Clojure programming language
 - Side project: BetaX Community

+# Definition of Computer Science

+"We are about to study the idea of a computational process.
+Computational processes are abstract beings that inhabit computers.
+As they evolve, processes manipulate other abstract things called data.
+The evolution of a process is directed by a pattern of rules called a program.
+People create programs to direct processes.
+In effect, we conjure the spirits of the computer with our spells."
+Structure and Interpretation of Computer Programs, Harold Abelson and Gerald J. Sussman

 # What is a graph?

 A data structure to represent link between objects.